 - It can also achieve very high grinding wheel rotation speed

-How it eliminates errors
+How grinding eliminates errors